AfterSchoolSncks0KJ/CAT-CnC/README.md

 ## Overview

-Aura-CNC V2.5 is a custom CNC project designed to run on Ubuntu 24.04 This repository includes an automated setup script to simplify installation and deployment.
+CAT-CnC v2.5 is a custom CnC project designed to run on Ubuntu 24.04 This repository includes an automated setup script to simplify installation and deployment.

 ## Features